 Senior research analyst Austin Palmer, research analyst Michelle Powell and senior review editor Nick Miley have extensive experience testing and reviewing consumer products.
 Austin has tested everything from bread machines to VR headsets.
-He has a special knack for isolating the features that are often overlooked, but nonetheless have a significant impact on the consumer's experience.
+He has a special knack for isolating the features that are often overlooked, but nonetheless have a major impact on customer experience.
 Michelle has over a decade of professional culinary experience that is centered in the gourmet coffee business.
 Her experience in coffee bars and cafes make her uniquely suited for an analysis of electric kettles.
 Nick has been writing consumer reviews for over six years.
 During that time he was also engaged in research in a university laboratory.
 He is adept at posing questions, testing hypotheses, and writing about the results.

 How to Choose an Electric Kettle

 One of life's most consistent pleasures is enjoying a freshly brewed hot drink in the morning.
 If it's possible to improve on this experience, we think many readers would be willing to spend a few dollars to do so.
 Case in point, many people today are ditching their bulky countertop coffee machines and the old grease-speckled teapot that lives on the range.
 And they're replacing them with sharp-looking electric kettles.

 If you're looking to make the same change, then the first question to ask is whether you need a high-end kettle with lots of controls or just a model that boils water quickly.
 For many hot drink consumers, a convenient boil-only device will suffice.
 However, if you're also spending time and money picking out loose leaf teas or specialty coffees, then the ability to control temperature and pour should be paramount.